The virtual datacenter: A network perspective

 While NAT on the on-premises edge routers or in Azure environments can avoid IP address conflicts, it adds complications to your infrastructure components.
-Simplicity of management is one of the key goals of the VDC, so using NAT to handle IP concerns, while a valid solution, is not a recommended solution.
+Simplicity of management is one of the key goals of the VDC.
+Using NAT to handle IP concerns, while a valid solution, isn't a recommended solution.

 Infrastructure components have the following functionality:

-- Identity and directory services.
-Access to every resource type in Azure is controlled by an identity stored in a directory service.
+- Identity and directory services: Access to every resource type in Azure is controlled by an identity stored in a directory service.
 The directory service stores not only the list of users, but also the access rights to resources in a specific Azure subscription.
-These services can exist cloud-only, or they can be synchronized with on-premises identity stored in Active Directory.
+These services can exist in the cloud, or they can be synchronized with on-premises identity that's stored in Active Directory.

-- Virtual Network.
-Virtual networks are one of main components of the VDC, and enable you to create a traffic isolation boundary on the Azure platform.
+- Virtual networks: Virtual networks are one of main components of the VDC, and enable you to create a traffic isolation boundary on the Azure platform.
 A virtual network is composed of a single or multiple virtual network segments, each with a specific IP network prefix (a subnet, either IPv4 or dual stack IPv4/IPv6).
 The virtual network defines an internal perimeter area where IaaS virtual machines and PaaS services can establish private communications.
-VMs (and PaaS services) in one virtual network can't communicate directly to VMs (and PaaS services) in a different virtual network, even if both virtual networks are created by the same customer, under the same subscription.
+VMs (and PaaS services) in one virtual network can't communicate directly to VMs (and PaaS services) in a different virtual network.
+This is true even if both virtual networks are created by the same customer, under the same subscription.
 Isolation is a critical property that ensures customer VMs and communication remains private within a virtual network.
-Where cross-network connectivity is desired, the following features describe how that can be accomplished.
+Where cross-network connectivity is desired, the following features describe how it can be accomplished.

-- Virtual network peering.
-The fundamental feature used to create the infrastructure of a VDC is virtual network peering, which connects two virtual networks in the same region, either through the Azure datacenter network or using the Azure worldwide backbone across regions.
+- Virtual network peering: The fundamental feature used to create the infrastructure of a VDC is virtual network peering, which connects two virtual networks in the same region.
+This connection happens through the Azure datacenter network or using the Azure worldwide backbone across regions.

-- User-defined routes.
-Traffic in a virtual network is routed by default based on the system routing table.
-A user-defined route is a custom routing table that network administrators can associate to one or more subnets to override the behavior of the system routing table and define a communication path within a virtual network.
-The presence of user-defined routes guarantees that egress traffic from the spoke transit through specific custom VMs or network virtual appliances and load balancers present in both the hub and the spokes.
+- User-defined routes: Traffic in a virtual network is routed by default based on the system routing table.
+A user-defined route is a custom routing table that network administrators can associate to one or more subnets to override the behavior of the system routing table and defines a communication path within a virtual network.
+The presence of user-defined routes guarantees traffic from the spoke transit through specific custom VMs or network virtual appliances and load balancers present in both the hub and the spokes.

-- Network security groups.
-A network security group is a list of security rules that act as traffic filtering on IP sources, IP destinations, protocols, IP source ports, and IP destination ports (also called a Layer 4 five-tuple).
+- Network security groups: A network security group is a list of security rules that act as traffic filtering on IP sources, IP destinations, protocols, IP source ports, and IP destination ports (also called a Layer 4 five-tuple).
 The network security group can be applied to a subnet, a Virtual NIC associated with an Azure VM, or both.
 The network security groups are essential to implement a correct flow control in the hub and in the spokes.
 The level of security afforded by the network security group is a function of which ports you open, and for what purpose.
-Customers should apply additional per-VM filters with host-based firewalls such as iptables or the Windows Firewall.
+Customers can apply more per-VM filters with host-based firewalls such as iptables or Windows Firewall.

-- DNS.
-DNS provides name resolution for resources in a virtual datacenter.
+- DNS: DNS provides name resolution for resources in a virtual datacenter.
 Azure provides DNS services for both public and private name resolution.
-Private zones provide name resolution both within a virtual network and across virtual networks.
-You can have private zones not only span across virtual networks in the same region, but also across regions and subscriptions.
+Private zones provide name resolution within a virtual network and across virtual networks.
+Private zones can span across virtual networks in the same region, and across regions and subscriptions.
 For public resolution, Azure DNS provides a hosting service for DNS domains, providing name resolution using Microsoft Azure infrastructure.
 By hosting your domains in Azure, you can manage your DNS records using the same credentials, APIs, tools, and billing as your other Azure services.

-- Azure role-based access control (Azure RBAC).
-Azure RBAC can map organizational roles and rights to access specific Azure resources, allowing you to restrict users to only a certain subset of actions.
+- Azure role-based access control (Azure RBAC): Azure RBAC can map organizational roles and rights to access specific Azure resources.
+This allows you to restrict users to only a certain subset of actions.
 If you're synchronizing Azure Active Directory with an on-premises Active Directory, you can use the same Active Directory groups in Azure that you use on-premises.
 With Azure RBAC, you can grant access by assigning the appropriate role to users, groups, and applications within the relevant scope.
 The scope of a role assignment can be an Azure subscription, a resource group, or a single resource.
 Azure RBAC allows inheritance of permissions.
 A role assigned at a parent scope also grants access to the children contained within it.
-Using Azure RBAC, you can segregate duties and grant only the amount of access to users that they need to perform their jobs.
+With Azure RBAC, you can segregate duties, and grant only the amount of access to users they need to perform their jobs.
 For example, one employee can manage virtual machines in a subscription, while another can manage SQL Server databases in the same subscription.